schipiga/node-lru-cache/README.md

     If the key is not found, `get()` searches it in swapped data (if swap is activated), then sets default value (if default is defined), otherwise will return `undefined`.

-    The key and val can be any value.
+    The `key` and `val` can be any value.
+But if you use `swap` option, it's better to use primitives as `key` because it's used as filename in cache.

 * `peek(key)`